-Wrights Group designs, develops and manufactures public transport vehicles for the domestic and international markets.
-The Group is headquartered in Ballymena, Northern Ireland and we employ over 1800 employees worldwide with locations in Malaysia, India, Singapore, Hong Kong and the Middle East.
+The Group designs, develops and manufactures public transport vehicles for the domestic and international markets.
+The Group is registered in Oxford but headquartered in Ballymena, Northern Ireland and we employ over 800 employees worldwide with locations in Malaysia, Singapore and Hong Kong.
 The Group’s guiding values are published on our corporate website and demonstrate our commitment to conducting our business in accordance with the core values of honesty, integrity and accountability.
-Wrights Group aims to ensure there is a continuous focus on the rights and well-being of our employees – and those of our suppliers – to ensure that they are treated fairly and with respect.
+The Group aims to ensure there is a continuous focus on the rights and well-being of our employees – and those of our suppliers – to ensure that they are treated fairly and with respect.

-Our Supply Chain is overseen by the Group Managing Director, who is also a member of the Wrights Group Board of Directors.
+Our Supply Chain is overseen by the Managing Director.
 The procurement activity for the Group is mainly centralised at our headquarters in Northern Ireland, which enables us to ensure consistency and cohesion when working with suppliers and to monitor their performance.
 We procure a wide range of goods and services from suppliers based in the United Kingdom and overseas.

 The Group has a Supplier Code of Conduct which we expect our suppliers to adhere to.
 This Code reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.

 The Supplier Code of Conduct makes specific reference to slavery and human trafficking as well as the requirement for our suppliers to ensure their employees have fair working conditions:

 - Forced, bonded or compulsory labour must not be used.

 - Employees should be free to leave employment at any time after reasonable notice.